cilium/cilium/Documentation/bpf.rst

 Kernel Testing
 --------------

-The Linux kernel ships an BPF selftest suite, which can be found in the kernel source tree under ``tools/testing/selftests/bpf/``.
+The Linux kernel ships a BPF selftest suite, which can be found in the kernel source tree under ``tools/testing/selftests/bpf/``.

 ::